Is Buprenorphine an opioid?

 - slow and shallow breathing

-Serious complications or death could result from taking Buprenorphine with central nervous system depressants such as tranquilizers and sedatives.
+Serious complications or death could result from taking this drug with central nervous system depressants such as tranquilizers and sedatives.

 Those who are allergic to any ingredient in Buprenorphine should not take it.
 You should also avoid taking the drug if you are taking sodium oxybate (GHB).
-Buprenorphine should not be taken with alcohol or while taking other medications that cause drowsiness.
+This drug should not be taken with alcohol or while taking other medications that cause drowsiness.

-For those who stop taking Buprenorphine suddenly, withdrawal symptoms could include:
+For those who stop taking the drug suddenly, withdrawal symptoms could include:

 - runny nose